breqdev/breq.dev/src/projects/flask-discord-interactions.md

 # Overview

 Recently, Discord introduced a new Slash Commands feature that allows bots to integrate using webhooks.
-This is a library that handles registering the commands, receiving interactions, sending responses, and sending followup messages.
+This is a library that handles registering the commands, receiving interactions, sending responses, sending followup messages, and including message components like clickable buttons in your message.
 It's written as a Flask extension, so you can add other pages to the app and handle scaling/serving like any other Flask app.

 # Motivation